tc39/proposal-upsert/README.md

 ## Motivation

-Adding and updating values of a Map are tasks that developers often perform in conjuction.
+Adding and updating values of a Map are tasks that developers often perform in conjunction.
 There are currently no `Map` prototype methods for either of those two things, let alone a method that does both.
 The workarounds involve multiple lookups and developer inconvenience.

 ## Solution: `upsert`

 We propose the addition of a method that will add a value to a map if the map does not already have something at `key`, and will also update an existing value at `key`.
 It’s worthwhile having this API for the average case to cut down on lookups.
-It is also worthwhile for developer convenience.
+It is also worthwhile for developer convenience and expression of intent.

 ## Examples & Proposed API

 The following examples would all be optimized and made simpler by `upsert`.
-The proposed API allows a developer to do one lookup and update in place
+The proposed API allows a developer to do one lookup and update in place:

 ```js
 upsert(key, old => updated, () => insertionValue)
 ```

 ### Normalization of values during insertion

-Currently you would need to do 3 lookups.
+Currently you would need to do 3 lookups:

 ```js
 if (!map.has(key)) {
   map.set(key, value);